netxms/netxms-doc/admin/database-monitoring.rst

 There are created few specialized monitoring subagents: Oracle, DB2, MongoDB.
 Further will be described how to configure and use this subagents.
-Besides this there is opportunity to monitor also other types of databases supported by NetXMS server(:ref:`link to supported database list<supported-db-list>`) using database query suabgent as this databases support receiving performance parameters using queries.
+Besides this there is opportunity to monitor also other types of databases supported by |product_name|
+server(:ref:`link to supported database list<supported-db-list>`) using database query suabgent as this databases support receiving performance parameters using queries.
 This subagent details are described in :ref:`dbquery` chapter.